anatolian/archaeology-object-data-collector-app/app/src/main/res/README.md

 The XML layouts for all the screens are contained here.

-Splash screen
-  - activity_download.xml and activity_initial.xml correspond to the initial screen

-Public archive lookup
-  - activity_camera_ui.xml - the main camera screen the user sees after connecting to Heroku in activity_initial.xml
-  - activity_favorite.xml - the user's favorites screen reached by swiping right from the camera ui
-  - activity_history.xml - the user's lookup history reached by swiping left from the camera ui
-  - activity_manual.xml - the page where the user can manually enter an artifact number or correct the OCRed number from the preview
-  - activity_search.xml - a container activity for rendering archive webpages
-  - list_item.xml - container view for an item in a list.
-Used to render the history and favorites screens.
-  - photo_fragment.xml - container view to hold artifact photo fetched from the webpage.

 App Settings
   - activity_settings.xml - settings screen where the user can change the database URL, connect to a scale, and change the camera address

 Data lookup and modification
-  - activity_ceramic_input.xml - screen for user to select primary keys of the artifact they want to find.
-Currently hardcoded for primary keys easting, northing, context, sample.
-Hopefully will be dynamically generated after the user enters their primary keys.
+  - activity_ceramic_input.xml - screen for user to select primary keys of the artifact they want to find based on UTM schema (Hemisphere, Zone, Easting, Northing, Find).
-  - activity_object_detail.xml - screen that displays object information fetched from Heroku
+  - activity_utm_object_detail.xml - screen that displays object information fetched from Heroku on UTM schema finds
-  - activity_photos.xml - screen that allows users to color correct photos
+  - activity_archon_object_detail.xml - screen for photographing objects under the Archon.Find schema
   - approve_photo_dialog.xml - dialog box asking user to confirm that the picture they took looks fine
   - record_weight_dialog.xml - dialog box for reading object weights from the scale or inputting them manually
-  - remote_camera_layout.xml - container view for the remote camera live view
+  - activity_remote_camera.xml - interface for interacting with the remote camera
-  - activity_my_wi_fi.xml - interface for interacting with the remote camera
+  - activity_camera_ui.xml - the main camera screen the user sees after connecting to Heroku in activity_initial.xml
+  - list_item.xml - container view for an item in a list.
+  - photo_fragment.xml - container view to hold artifact photo fetched from the webpage.
+  - spinner_item.xml - entry in a spinner

 ## XML directory